-The following individuals are not qualified beneficiaries for purposes of COBRA continuation (unless they meet the federal definition of "qualified beneficiary"): domestic partners, same sex spouses, partners in a civil union, grandchildren (unless adopted by you), stepchildren (unless adopted by you), and children of a domestic partner/same sex spouse/partner in a civil union.
-However, they are eligible through your employer for continuation coverage under the same time conditions and time periods as COBRA.
+The following individuals may not be qualified beneficiaries for purposes of COBRA continuation (unless they meet the federal definition of "qualified beneficiary": partners, grandchildren (unless adopted by you), stepchildren (unless adopted by you), and children of a partner.
+However, they may be eligible through your employer for continuation coverage under the same time conditions and time periods as COBRA.